 No. That would defeat the purpose.
 The feature is a safety measure in addition to any stop loss orders that are put in place to limit the total exposure of the trade.
 Profitable traders make more trades, so it would be counterproductive to charge them anything beyond the normal brokerage spread fees applied to every trade.

 Is it the same process to close a trade that it is to use easyMarkets deal cancellation?

-No. While using the feature will require a trader to select the close deal function to see the trading ticket, a large blue button labeled “Cancel Deal” must be clicked in order to have the money lost returned to the trader’s trading account.
-This is a nice option, in that if the fee for cancelling a losing trade is higher than the amount of the loss on the trade, the trader can simply close the trade as he or she would do with any broker.
+No. While using the feature will require a trader to select the close deal function to see the trading ticket, a large blue button labelled “Cancel Deal” must be clicked in order to have the money lost returned to the trader’s trading account.
+Our Easy Markets deal cancellation review found this is a nice option, in that if the fee for cancelling a losing trade is higher than the amount of the loss on the trade, the trader can simply close the trade as he or she would do with any broker.
 Having this option is worthwhile and should be thoroughly understood.

 All traders, new and experienced alike, know the nervous physical sensation that precedes every trade.
 Even those who have traded extensively over the long term feel this sensation.
 It is actually a valuable genetic survival trait.
 Those with many trades behind them do not experience this primal fear as intensely, but it never really goes away entirely.
 Having the safety net feature of easyMarkets deal cancellation has two primary benefits, but it is not meant to encourage reckless disregard for the risk of speculative trading of financial instruments of any kind.

-The feature not only helps traders to minimise the inherent intimidation factor of the markets, which is the primary benefit, but it also, by reassuring the trader that trading is not life-threatening, assists in invoking an atmosphere where trading decisions are made from a less emotional, more objective perspective.
+The Easy Markets Deal Cancellation review wants to point out this feature not only helps traders to minimise the inherent intimidation factor of the markets, which is the primary benefit, but it also, by reassuring the trader that trading is not life-threatening, assists in invoking an atmosphere where trading decisions are made from a less emotional, more objective perspective.